How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 The key is that coming up with answers to these questions helps you remember what you need to know.

-In contrast, if we answer the ‘why’ question and learn that both ‘el dia’ and ‘la noche’ are masculine and feminine because of their etymology, where that was their original gender in Latin, this doesn’t help us when we need to use these words in a Spanish conversation.
+In contrast, if we answer the ‘why’ question and learn that both ‘el dia’ and ‘la noche’ are masculine and feminine because of their etymology, where they match their original gender in Latin, this doesn’t help us when we need to use these words in a Spanish conversation (unless we already know Latin and how many words match gender between Spanish and Latin).

 So, now you have let go of the need to find exact word-for-word translations.
 And, you have started to ask ‘how’ questions for memory.
 The last step is to continue learning.